ICT in Education sector

-Digital Government brings about change in two main aspects of government.
-Firstly, eGovernment improves the internal aspect of government by increasing administrative efficiency and rationalization of decision making.
-Secondly, it impacts on the external aspect of government by improving relations between the government and the citizen and businesses largely through the provision of online administrative services and information.
+Digital Government brings about change in two key aspects of government.
+First, eGovernment improves the internal aspect of government by increasing administrative efficiency and rationalization of decision making.
+Secondly, it impacts on the external aspect of government by improving relations between the government, the citizens and businesses, mostly through the provision of online administrative services and information.

 With the rapid progression in information and communication technologies, governments are able to deliver more sophisticated digital services to their stakeholders.
 However, if no proper training is done, the usage of e-services can be very poor.
-Therefore, the future development of electronic government depends vastly on on-going and systematic education of government employees and users.
-Most effective learning approach would be eLearning rather than traditional classroom training.
+Therefore, the future development of electronic government depends on continuous systematic education of government employees and users.
+The most effective learning approach for this would be ‘eLearning’ as compared to traditional classroom training.

-e Learning with a topic of eGovernment is very new and still rare.
-One of the reasons for this are special circumstances by which it differs from “conventional” eLearning in the scope of school or universities, like an emphasis on learning on demand, wide geographic distribution of participants and very frequent change of contents.
+The topic of ‘eLearning’ along with that of ‘eGovernment’ is a new concept.
+It’s key differentiation from ’conventional’ eLearning in the scope of school or universities, includes emphasis on ‘learning on demand’, wide geographic distribution of participants and frequent change of content.

-Sri Lanka government, that is public administration where wide geographic distribution of participants including all public organization, departments and communities and so on, is no easy task.
-It has to co-ordinate more than 1.3 million of government employees (Annual Report 2014 – Central Bank of Sri Lanka), in lots of different departments and functions, and often has to do it on a shoe-string budget.
+The public administration of a wide geographic distribution of participants which includes public organizations, departments and communities, is no easy task for the Sri Lanka government.
+It has to co-ordinate over 1.3 million government employees (Annual Report 2014 – Central Bank of Sri Lanka), under varied departments and functions; most often within limited budgets.